National Stop Smoking Clinical Guidelines to Help People Stop Smoking

 For more information on stop smoking medications, click here.

 Ireland has a strong record in tobacco control and ratified the World Health Organisation Framework Convention on Tobacco Control (WHO FCTC) in 2005.
 However, until 2022, there was no National Stop Smoking Clinical Guideline to support the public, patients, healthcare professionals and health services to strengthen and scale-up quitting in Ireland; a requirement under Article 14 of the WHO FCTC.

 Tobacco Free Ireland, the current government policy on tobacco control, included the development of national clinical guidelines in its’ accompanying action plan.

-The Health Service Executive (HSE) takes forward its responsibilities under Tobacco Free Ireland through the HSE Tobacco Free Ireland Programme (HSE TFIP), and its priorities and actions are set out in a Programme Plan 2018-2021, including the development of national clinical guidelines.
+The Health Service Executive (HSE) takes forward its responsibilities under Tobacco Free Ireland through the HSE Tobacco Free Ireland Programme (HSE TFIP), and its priorities and actions are set out in a Programme Plan, including the implementation of national clinical guidelines.

 The methodology used in the development of this guideline was a blend of the adaptation of existing international guidelines using the ADAPTE tool (ADAPTE Collaboration, 2009) and de novo guideline development process following the process recommended by NCEC (DOH, 2019).